HiSPARC/publicdb/README.rst

    $ vagrant up publicdb

-Provisioning might stop if the kernel of the guest VM is upgraded, becaue this will trigger a reboot.
+Provisioning might stop if the kernel of the guest VM is upgraded, because this will trigger a reboot.
 Reload and restart provisioning::

    $ vagrant reload publicdb --provision

-The publicdb and datastore VMs build succesfully using ansible_local.
-Provisioning of the vpn VM is currently not possible using Windows.